kisalthennakoon/Devix/README.md

   * Credential file
   * Token file
 * These files are located in the `resources` folder in the backend project.
-* If the token file has expired:
+* If the token file has expired it will showing a error message in the backend terminal while uploading images:
   1. Create a new OAuth account and generate a new credential file.
   2. Replace the existing file in `resources` named `ABCD`.
-  3. Run the manual authentication script located in the `service` folder to generate a new token.
+  3. Run the manual authentication script located in the service folder.
+This will open a browser window and follow the instructions to generate a new token file.
 3. Start the backend server after the database and authentication setup.

 ### Implemented Features (Phase 1)